Hospoghosyan/Airbnb_Dashboard_Project/README.md

 ![image](https://github.com/user-attachments/assets/a1557bb3-22ee-4181-83b8-ae279db3daf2)

-### When a bubble is clicked, the table displays detailed information about the corresponding listing.
+When a bubble is clicked, the table displays detailed information about the corresponding listing.
 Additionally, hovering over a bubble reveals information for that data point through a tooltip.

 * __Tooltip:__ Provides information about the listing when hovering over a bubble on the map.

 ![image](https://github.com/user-attachments/assets/1adfe1bf-6b0f-4ffb-97a2-a49d6d55324e)

 ## Neighbourhoods Page

 ![image](https://github.com/user-attachments/assets/92578c64-546f-4701-bd0b-07ed307c5e97)

 ## KPI Page
+The KPI page features filters, key metrics, and a line chart, providing insights into the financial performance and review trends of the listings.

+### Filters:

+* Cancellation Policy
+* Neighborhood
+* Room Type
+* Availability (0 to 365 days)
+* Price ($50 to $1200)

+### Key Metrics:
+* Average Revenue per Listing: $7.72K
+* RevPAL (Revenue per Available Listing): $79.71K
+* Average Price per Night: $625

+### Visualization:

+* __Total Last Review by Year:__ A line chart displaying the total number of last reviews by year, highlighting trends over time.
+The chart shows significant peaks in the years 2019 and 2020.

 ![image](https://github.com/user-attachments/assets/b38bc158-4dc1-42c3-b99a-376f9a860eac)

+When you hover over each bar, a tooltip appears, explaining the KPI and showing a detailed chart of KPI for each neighbourhood group.
+This feature is created using the tooltip functionality.

+* __Tooltip:__ Provides information about the KPI when hovering over a card.

 ![image](https://github.com/user-attachments/assets/fc60c134-3b39-4a31-b4e8-b114cbdce0f1)